German prosecutors think EADS paid bribes in Austria deal

 Pilz headed a committee set up by Austria's parliament to examine the affair in 2006.
 Following its report in 2008, Vienna prosecutors took up the case last year.
 Pilz says he has calculated that at least 170 million euros were paid in bribes.

-European group EADS had competed with Sweden's Saab and U.S. weapons company Lockheed Martin to win the contract.
+European group EADS had competed with Sweden's Saab (SAABb.ST) and U.S. weapons company Lockheed Martin (LMT.N) to win the contract.

 Austria's defence minister said on Friday Austria might try to cancel the deal or seek damages if it found bribes were paid, and the economy minister, who is responsible for the counter-trades, said he was sure the deal was not clean.